IRL-CT/Summer25_Trashbot/README.md

 v_r = (v + \frac{lw}{2})/r
 ```

-**TODO**: Complete the code in `https://github.com/IRL-CT/mobilehri_ws/src/mobilehri2023/mobile_robot_control/mobile_robot_control/odrive_command.py` with the computation we just did.
-I strongly recommend you to use VS Code to code (check previous lab for details).
-Your **TODOs** are on line 54 and 74.
-For now, you don't need to make changes for wheel track distance, but you need to after you made your own robot.
+**Notice**: the code might differ with the specific hoverboards you use.
+Modify the code base on the dimension of the hoverboard you use.
 Wheel track distance is renamed as `self.wheel_track`.
-In the future, change the wheel track distance to match your own robot.
+Change the wheel track distance to match your own robot.

+There are **TODO** lines in the `orive_commnad.py`.
+Please refer to our [sample code](https://github.com/IRL-CT/mobilehri2023/blob/c8c9d7ab1e6bb15e9d40d8b4d5e6aaeebdbeb43f/mobile_robot_control/mobile_robot_control/odrive_command.py#L86) for the whole implementation, but do chanage parameters before you start building.

 ```bash
 # On RPi